Build your apps with your favorite language or framework. We take care of the hosting for you.

 Application and HTTP logs are available for you to troubleshoot production issues.

 Allow your team members shared access to apps you own on your personal account.

-OpsCaptain supports buildpacks developed for Heroku allowing you to migrate without any trouble.
+OpsCaptain supports buildpacks developed for Heroku and CloudFoundry allowing you to migrate without any trouble.

 Store persistent files on SSD.
 You can manage your files easily from the dashboard.

 Every month thousands of developers like yourself land on this page, searching for an alternative to Heroku.
 I hope to convince you with the reasons provided below, OpsCaptain is the only viable alternative to Heroku.
 Google search is plugged with a ton of useless blogs on this topic, great you made the wise choice and you are here.
 We provide for the most part the same core PaaS as Heroku for a fraction of the cost.

 Heroku runs what is called "Dynos" and OpsCaptain uses Docker containers.
 On Heroku your workloads run alongside other Heroku customers on AWS Servers (A shared environment within another shared environment).
 This type of multitenancy only benefits Heroku and not your app as the noisy neighbor problem is exacerbated in this case.
 Contrast this with OpsCaptain, we run your containers directly on bare metal servers instead of VPS servers.